lelylan/lelylan-node/README.md

 ### Get an access token

 Before calling Lelylan APIs you need to set the access token using [Simple OAuth2](https://github.com/andreareginato/simple-oauth2).
-If not used to OAuth2, check out the [dev center documentation](http://dev.lelylan.com/api/oauth#language=node).
+If not used to OAuth2 concepts, check out the [dev center documentation](http://dev.lelylan.com/api/oauth#language=node).

 ```javascript